vacationlabs/haskell-webapps/README.md

   * GHCJS + Reflex-FRP
   * Any other?
 4. Redis caching for JSON responses from the API
+  * TODO - is there a defacto standard library for Redis access?
+  * TODO - is it possible to have a caching layer at the web-server level so that it doesn't have to be implemented by the app?

 ## Phase 2.2: Server-powered HTML UI